 Saint Michael’s HOME service

-Saint Michael’s Home Service continues to operate with an amended visiting procedure in place to screen patients and those they live with for symptoms.
+Saint Michael’s Home Service continues to operate with an amended visiting procedure in place.

 Non-Palliative Lymphoedema Service

 This is continuing but with amended appointment procedures to enable patients to be screened for symptoms for Covid-19 prior to their appointment.

 Face-to-face contact has been suspended as part of these services.
 We have introduced telephone support to provide alternative support to clients.

 This service is currently suspended until further notice.
 Telephone support will be provided as above.

 We understand that these changes may cause upset and inconvenience.
 Please be assured that any decisions we are taking are not being done so lightly.
 When doing so we are prioritising the safety and wellbeing of patients and clients and our workforce.
 Where we are able we will aim to continue running services, although they have may be provided in a different way than usual.